badgernested/godot-screenreader/README.md

     - VSlider
     - TextureRect (Only with script attached for alt text)
     - VideoStreamPlayer
+    - OptionButton
+    - MenuButton
+    - Tree
+        - Note: Tree Buttons are not supported.
 - Ability to ignore nodes if you so wish
 - Screenreader designed as (mostly) standalone script
 - Additional scripts you can attach/extend to Control nodes to expand optional accessibility functionality, such as alt text